 Important written information from our district should be translated into the most common languages spoken by students and parents.
 If you receive information that is not in your language, please let the school know if you would like it translated in writing or explained orally to you in your language.

 If you have questions or would like to request an interpreter or translation, your child’s school should be able to help.
-At the district level, you should contact Sergio Hernandez, district Equity and Access Coordinator.
-His office phone is 509-526-6748 and his e-mail is email@example.com.
+At the district level, you should contact the Equity and Dual Programs Department at 509-526-6784.

-If you have concerns or complaints about our district interpretation and translation services, you have several options:
+If you have concerns about our district interpretation and translation services, you have several options: